 Its most famous holder had been Lord Hunyadi János, King Matthias’ father.
 The Hunyadi family held it until 1504.
 You can read more about the Hunyadi Clan here:

 Lord Perényi Péter, the third wealthiest baron of the Dual Kingship got it after 1526 but King Szapolyai János took hold of it 3 years later.
 He gifted it to his queen Isabella in 1539.
 (Note, I am intentionally using the Eastern name order for Hungarian names.)

 Lord Török János defeated the Turkish Pasha Kászim in 1550 near Déva.

 It was Prince Bethlen who began the renovation of the castle in Renaissance style.
 However, after the unsuccessful Polish adventure of Prince Rákóczi György II, the Ottoman Grand Vizier took the castle in 1657.
 He gave it to Prince Apafi who used the castle as a prison.
-Now, the city of Déva is famous for its orphanage which is run by the Hungarian Franciscan monk Father Böjti Csaba.
+In our days, Déva is also a home to large Hungarian minority and a shrine to the Unitarian Dávid Ferenc, with a large pilgrimage to his grave each October.
+The town is also is famous for its orphanage which is run by the Hungarian Franciscan monk Father Böjti Csaba.

 Here are more pictures of Déva Castle: